The 2023 Oberlander Prize Jury

 “Landscape Architecture recently became a discipline with global resonance, it includes three mature domains: Science, ecology, and resilience; the practitioners, scientists, and execution; as well as reflection, journalism, and academia.
 This Cornelia Hahn Oberlander International Landscape Architecture Prize is the landmark of this momentum – elevating and heightening the profession further.
 I’m honoured to be a part of this year’s jury.”

-Leonard Ng Keok Poh, Ramboll Studio, Singapore.
+Leonard Ng Keok Poh leads the Ramboll Studio in Singapore.
 Leonard’s academic background and design interest lies at the juncture between mankind and its environment, with the aim of finding a long-term sustainable balance between them.
-He leads the Ramboll Studio Dreiseitl Singapore studio.
 His approach involves extensive collaboration with diverse professions to foment holistic landscape-based solutions that engage and educate users while respecting the environment.
 His recent works feature designs that integrate water found on-site with the surrounding urban development, in a sensitive manner.
 His works has received numerous awards in including the International Federation of Landscape Architecture Asia Pacific Award - Outstanding Award in Parks and Open Space, for the Jurong Lake Garden.
 Professional experience: Ramboll Studio Dreiseitl, 2008 - Present, Lush Studio, Singapore, 2007-2008, National Parks Board, Singapore, 2002-2005.
 Education: MA, Landscape Urbanism, Architectural Association, United Kingdom, BA, Landscape Architecture, Lincoln University, New Zealand.

 “It is an honour to be a member of the jury for the Cornelia Hahn Oberlander International Landscape Architecture Prize.
 The privilege of being selected comes with the responsibility to identify the standard bearer for the growing landscape architecture profession.
 This is an important task as we as landscape architects can play a significant role in addressing the challenges posed by climate change.
 The winner of the Oberlander Prize can be that beacon for future landscape architects.”